MISSION: A registered charity that provides supports to pregnant and parenting youth.

 Transitional Residential Program Waterloo

-This program is for young women who are facing one of these unique circumstances:
+This program is for young persons who are facing one of these unique circumstances:

-Front line staff provides 24-hour support and facilitate planning for these young women to transition back into the community.
+Front line staff provides 24-hour support and facilitate planning for these young persons to transition back into the community.
 They also provide residents with links to other community resources as needed.